Welcome to today's edition of the Rush 24-7 podcast.

 Sounds to me like you really wanted to bury your decision here.

-We're getting to judicial philosophy, be entirely proper for every Republican to go back to Ricci, go back to the wise Latina thing, because she is doing like in that Ricci decision, she buried what she really believes, hoping nobody would ever see it.
+It'd be entirely proper for every Republican to go back to Ricci, go back to the wise Latina thing, because she is doing, like in that Ricci decision, she buried what she really believes, hoping nobody would ever see it.

-Now she's called on it here, uh, and she cites something called precedent, which there wasn't any precedent in the case.
+Now she's called on it here, and she cites something called precedent, which there wasn't any precedent in the case.

 She is hiding who she is.